norrissw/HMP-Pipeline/README.md

-This is a small sample of programs I've written/contirbuted to in java -SN
+This a collection of java programs I work/worked with.
+-SN